Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 Why is B2B eCommerce important?

-The importance of B2B eCommerce lies in its ability to streamline purchasing for B2B buyers while increasing sales for B2B sellers.
+The importance of digital commerce and wholesale eCommerce lies in its ability to streamline purchasing for B2B buyers while increasing sales for B2B sellers.

-The COVID-19 pandemic has transformed how B2B customers research and shop: in fact, 75% of B2B buyers preferred digital over in-person interactions during the pandemic.
-This transformation prompted many B2B companies to move or expand online, attracting more customers and delivering the digital experience that today’s buyers demand.
+The COVID-19 pandemic has transformed how B2B customers research and shop: in fact, 75% of B2B buyers preferred digital over in-person customer interactions during the pandemic.
+This transformation prompted many B2B companies to move or expand their businesses online, attracting more customers and delivering the digital experience that today’s buyers demand.

 How to increase B2B eCommerce sales?